Commercial Kitchen

 Prerequisite: 50% or more in DES1020, DES1030, & DES1040

 This course focuses on architecture and the design of residential structures.
-Students will use an Autodesk software (Revit) for drafting several home plans and cabin modeling.
-Towards the end of the course students will design their own home from the ground up, including floor plans and elevations.
+Students will use Autodesk software (Revit) for drafting several home plans and cabin modeling.
+Towards the end of the course, students will design their own homes from the ground up, including floor plans and elevations.

 Design Studies 30 6 credits